View of the city from Park Guell in Barcelona, Spain.View of the city from Park Guell in Barcelona, Spain.

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.

 This course is delivered in three terms of 10 weeks each.
-In each term you study 40 credits comprising either one or two modules.
-Scheduled contact hours range between approximately 6 and 12 hours per week depending upon level of study and the complexity of the material being taught.
+In each term, you will study 40 credits comprising either one or two modules.
+Scheduled contact hours range between approximately six and 12 hours per week, depending upon the level of study and the complexity of the material being taught.

 Teaching will be delivered by experienced academics in the field.
-This will be supplemented by talks by practitioners and occasional guest lecturers.
+This will be supplemented by talks from practitioners and occasional guest lecturers.

 Entry Requirements